StateSmith/tutorial-4/README.md

 ```sh
 dotnet tool install --global StateSmith.Cli
 ```
-Make sure that the StateSmith.Cli version is at least `0.12.2`.
+Make sure that the StateSmith.Cli version is at least `0.11.0`.
+I generally recommend using the latest release available.
 You can check the version by running:

 ```sh
 ss.cli --version